n00bsaiboth/n00bsaiboth/README.md

 I'm not quite ready to step into anyone's boots, because I'm a bit insecure and don't know what people or companies expect from me.
 Even though, I might be a bit insecure, I'll fulfill that gap with enthusiasm and can do attitude.

+Also I got this one more favor to ask you.
+If you could use your network and "advertise me", that you know a guy who is looking for work.
+It can be your co-worker, your husband or wife, your neighbour or your neigbour's dog.
+That would be great.

 I've been unemployed almost a year now, but I've keeping myself busy.
 - [develop.openinnovations.io](https://develop.openinnovations.io) this project is based on the [fullstackopen](https://fullstackopen.com) course material.
 Still in progress.
 - [virtual-server.openinnovations.io](https://virtual-server.openinnovations.io) this project is based on the [tieto.nurminen.dev](https://tieto.nurminen.dev).